Xilinx/Vitis_Libraries/solver/docs/src/guide_L1/kernel/cholesky_inverse.rst

 Specifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 The DATAFLOW directive is applied to the top function.
-User could specify the individual sub-function implementiontations using a configuration class derived from the following basic class by redefining the appropriate class member:
+You can specify the individual sub-function implementations using a configuration class derived from the following basic class by redefining the appropriate class member:

 .. code::